 On September 5, 2012, the company completed its acquisition of certain assets of Stewart Systems Global, LLC ("Stewart"), a manufacturer of automated proofing and oven baking systems for the food processing industry, for a purchase price of approximately \$27.8 million.
 An additional payment is also payable upon the achievement of certain financial targets.
-The purchase price is subject to adjustment based upon a working capital provision within the purchase agreement.
-The company expects to finalize this in the first quarter of 2013.
+During the second quarter of 2013, the company finalized the working capital provision provided by the purchase agreement resulting in a refund from the seller of \$1.3 million.
+Subsequent to the acquisition of Stewart, the company purchased intangible assets from a third party company previously associated with Stewart.
+These assets consist of the trade name, Spooner Vicars, and have been allocated to Stewart.